Alzar School

 Alzar School is a semester school based in Cascade, Idaho, and Patagonia, Chile, that serves high school sophomores and juniors.
 For either a fall or spring semester 35-45 students from all across the world join Alzar School for a fully accredited semester of high school.
 It is built upon the "Six Foundations" of Academics, Leadership Training, Outdoor Adventure, Cultural Exchange, Service Learning, and Environmental Stewardship.
 The school is accredited by the Northwest Accreditation Commission which is an accreditation division of AdvancED.

 Semester school

-During a semester at Alzar School, students live at the 100-acre campus in Cascade, Idaho and spend six weeks living abroad in Chile.
+During a semester at Alzar School, students live at the 450-acre campus in Cascade, Idaho, and spend more than six weeks living abroad in Patagonia, Chile.
 Students participate in significant outdoor expeditions.
 Additionally, students continue their traditional academic courses (science, math, history, English, Spanish, etc.).

 Idaho campus

 The Alzar School campus is located on the North Fork of the Payette River, in Valley County, Idaho.
 The campus has over 1 mile of river frontage and is just downstream of Kelly's Whitewater Park.
 The campus is near the main road but still feels secluded and wild.
 There is a town nearby and medical assistance is readily available.